Faith and Culture Lecture Series

 As a student at Oxford in Renaissance literature, he focused on the poetry of George Herbert.
 His experience studying literature has provided a unique—but fruitful—background to the study of theology.
 From 1972 to 1990, he served as a lecturer in modern English and American literature at University College, Dublin.
 In 1979, he received his doctorate in theology at Queen’s University, Belfast—the first Roman Catholic to do so in theology.
 A few years later, he published his first book, Help my Unbelief (1983).
 Moving to Rome, he has worked on the Pontifical Council for Dialogue with Non-Believers and the Pontifical Council for Culture.

 He then became a professor of fundamental theology at the Pontifical Gregorian University, where from 2005-2008 he served as dean of the theology faculty.
 His courses include: “unbelief and culture, seminars on Newman, Bernard Lonergan, the relationship between theology and imagination, and the history of thinking on the act of faith.”
 Since September 2009, he has served as Rector of the Collegio Bellarmino in Rome, a Jesuit community for post-graduate students.
-His most recent book, Faith Maps: Ten Religious Explorers from Newman to Joseph Ratzinger was published this year.
+His book, Faith Maps: Ten Religious Explorers from Newman to Joseph Ratzinger was published in 2010.

 Fr.
 John O'Malley, S.J.